hegdeadithyak/hegdeadithyak/README.md

 **I am interested as a machine learning engineer and love to integrate and apply models into production.**

-I am a passionate student at **AMRITA VISHWA VIDYAPEETAM** , driven by the desire to unlock the potential of data and create innovative solutions that positively impact the world.
+I am a student at **AMRITA VISHWA VIDYAPEETAM** , driven by the desire to unlock the potential of data and create innovative solutions that positively impact the world.
 As an aspiring machine learning engineer, I find great satisfaction in integrating machine learning models into production systems, enabling real-world applications to leverage the power of artificial intelligence.

 ## 💻 Interests